Ask Slashdot: Could Linux Ever Become Fully Compatible With Windows and Mac Software? - Slashdot

 Trying to run apps natively is folly.
 Better to get or make better alternatives to required functions.

-Back in the day Wordstar was the required
+Back in the day Wordstar was the required application until it was supplanted by Word.
+It can be done.

+Also, don't go the dual boot route.
+Commit to linux and run it at all times.
+That is the way to find solutions to all the little programs people think they need.

 Do Developers want to be compatible?
 (Score:5, Insightful)